teuben/nemo/CONTRIBUTING.md

 You should regularly make sure your local master branch is in sync with the upstream master branch.
 This allows you to work in local branches, and be up to date by branching off the tip of this upstream master branch.
+Here's a recipe for that:

       git checkout master
       git fetch upstream